Edward L. Atkinson: Later life

 After the war Atkinson was seconded to the Royal Hellenic Navy to undergo a British naval training mission.
 He also continued to receive treatments and surgeries for the burns and other wounds he suffered aboard the HMS Glatton explosion in 1918.
 It was around this time that he would begin to gather up materials on his war-time findings, as well as his Terra Nova Expedition reports.
 He would later reveal to Cherry-Garrard the results of research he had conducted on the nutritional value of Scott's party's Barrier and Plateau rations.
 He found that the Barrier rations were generating only 51% of the calories required to support a typical Barrier workload, the corresponding Plateau figure being 57%.
 These figures provided a substantial explanation (starvation) for the physical failure of the polar party.
 Thereafter Atkinson continued with his naval career.
 In 1928 his wife died and he suffered a nervous breakdown.
 He recovered, however, and within a few months had married again, been promoted Surgeon-Captain and retired from the Royal Navy.
 On board ship in the Mediterranean on 20 February 1929, on his way back to England, Atkinson died suddenly, at the age of 47, and was buried at sea.

+Legacy

-Eight years later Cherry-Garrard wrote an extra preface to the 1937 edition of The Worst Journey, as a tribute to Atkinson.
+Eight years later, Cherry-Garrard wrote an extra preface to the 1937 edition of The Worst Journey, as a tribute to Atkinson.
 "His voice has been with me often since those days – that gruffish deep affectionate monosyllabic way he used to talk to you ... he could not help the tenderness poking through.
 I am glad to have this opportunity to witness something of what we owe him."

+Atkinson was portrayed by James McKechnie in the 1948 film Scott of the Antarctic, by Timothy Morand in the 1983 television series Shackleton, and by Robin Soans in the 1985 television serial The Last Place on Earth.